YotamNitzan/stylegan2-pytorch/README.md

 Implementation of Analyzing and Improving the Image Quality of StyleGAN (https://arxiv.org/abs/1912.04958) in PyTorch

+## My comments:

+For weight conversion, you might need to change the original StyleGAN2 / StyleGAN2-Ada repos by at least one of the changes to dnnlib/tflib/custom_ops.py:

+- Replace current string with "nvcc --std=c++11 -DNDEBUG " in line 64 (for SG2) and line 72 for SG2-ADA.
+- "-D_GLIBCXX_USE_CXX11_ABI=1" in line 127 for SG2, for SG2-ADA it was not required.

 ## Notice

 I have tried to match official implementation as close as possible, but maybe there are some details I missed.
 So please use this implementation with care.